SuperHacker-liuan/rsinetd/README.md

 ## How to use

 Usage of RsInetd is similiar to rinetd.
+We'll try to open the default configuration file in the following order.

+### Open order on unix

+1. `/etc/rsinetd.conf`
+2. `./rsinetd.conf`
+3. `/etc/rinetd.conf`
+4. `./rinetd.conf`

+### Open order on non-unix

+1. `./rsinetd.conf`
+2. `./rinetd.conf`

-The default configuration file is `/etc/rsinetd.conf`, current version we have only implemented socket to socket proxy, dns resolve haven't been implemented yet.
+Current version we have only implemented socket to socket proxy, dns resolve haven't been implemented yet.
 For detail command line options, execute `rsinetd -h`.

 ```
-rsinetd 0.1.0
+rsinetd 0.1.1
 劉安 <liuan@sgcc.com.cn>
 A port proxy, replacement of rinetd.
 Because async-std use epoll rather than select, RsInetd may handle higher
 throughput than rinetd.